-Inductive Automation’s Ignition is one of the best SCADA platforms in oil and gas.
+Inductive Automation’s Ignition is one of the better SCADA platforms in oil and gas.
 The licensing model (per server, unlimited tags) is fairer than most competitors.
 The user base is large.
 The integrator community is strong.
-If you are running a mid-to-large upstream operation with a real automation budget, Ignition is a serious contender and often the right choice.
+If you are running a mid-to-large upstream operation with instrumented facilities, high-per-site-value pads, and a real automation budget, Ignition is a serious contender and often the right choice.

-But Ignition is not the right answer for every operator.
+But Ignition is not the right answer for every producer.
 The platform license is only one piece of the total cost.
 Once you add instruments, PLCs or RTUs, a telemetry network, an integrator’s build-out, and the ongoing maintenance, a real Ignition deployment on an oilfield can run six figures.
-For a contract pumper running 40 wells across multiple operators, or a small independent with 20 stripper wells, that math does not work.
+On conventional wells where the per-site math never penciled (or aging Ignition installs that are becoming a maintenance drag), that spend does not work.
+Whether the producer runs 50 wells or 5,000, the per-site economics do not change.

-This is an honest look at when Ignition is overkill, what the alternatives are, and where a pumper-captured data app solves the visibility problem at a fraction of the cost.
+This is an honest look at when Ignition is overkill, what the alternatives are, and where drop-in remote monitoring plus a pumper-captured data app solves the visibility problem at a fraction of the cost.
+The framing here is component-not-combatant: Ignition is a component in a larger stack, and there are sites it serves well and sites it does not.

 Where Ignition Is the Right Call